AdvaLevine/SuperDuperMario/README2.md

 ## Scoring System
 ### Score Tracking
 Players earn scores for each level they complete.
 In **two-player mode**, the score is calculated only if both players successfully complete the level, resulting in a **combined score** for their achievements.

+## Ecsape to pause game
+When player press esc the game is paused